Adopt a German Shepherd

 Rudi

 Rudi’s story began with hope — the kind that keeps a dog walking miles behind a stranger, simply wanting to be seen.
-That stranger brought him to safety, and soon after, Rudi joined our rescue where his gentle spirit immediately touched everyone who met him.
+That stranger brought him to safety, and soon after, Rudi joined our rescue, where his gentle spirit immediately touched everyone he met.

 Because they’re more than just a dog, so we’re more than just a rescue.
 Rudi is proof of that promise.

-He is a soulful, intelligent, black-and-red boy with the sweetest heart.
-Rudi is now resting, healing, and settling back in with the people who know him, understand him, and love him deeply.
-As he continues to decompress and settle in, we will be making sure he receives everything he needs.
+He’s a soulful, intelligent, absolutely stunning black-and-red boy with the sweetest heart.
+Now settled back in with the people who know him, understand him, and love him deeply, Rudi is exactly who he’s always been — kind, connected, and full of life.

 As Rudi waits for his new family, if you’d like to send him toy’s or treat’s, please check out our [wish list] for some of the items that would make this boy’s day even brighter.